 Show who your business represents and who you are in association with.
 Customer logos act in the same way social influencers work.
 When people recognize a brand they’ll see your business in that same boat, so only pick the best ones!

-For more on landing page optimization, download our free guide.
+For more on landing page optimisation, download our free resources!18 November 2018